permabullnino/Backups/dcr_vwap.md

 (1) Ticket Votes per Ticket Window: 720 votes (5 votes per block * 144 blocks per ticket window) (2) Ticket Window Duration: ~12 hours (144 blocks per ticket window * 5 minutes per block)

 Before moving forward, it's worth taking a second to remind those who are less familiar with Decred tickets that the goal of the ticket difficulty retargeting algorithm is to match supply and demand reliably.
-As such - if 720 tickets are getting released from the ticket pool during a ticket window, then the goal is to replace those tickets with another 720 tickets:
+As such - if 720 tickets are getting released from the ticket pool during a ticket window, then the goal is to replace those tickets with another 720 tickets on average:

 (1) Ticket Windows to Fill Ticket Pool: 56 (40,960 target ticket pool size / ~720 tickets purchased per ticket window) (2) Days to Fill Ticket Pool: ~28 (56 ticket windows to fill pool / 2 ticket window periods per day)